Puppy Owners Manual

 Puppies do not understand our language, his dam didn’t yell “NO” when he did something wrong.
 In fact, a mother dog that gets annoyed at her young will bite the puppy on the nose or neck.
 You’ll want to use your fingers to quickly tap him on the neck (Strike quickly) or pinch the hair (not the skin) on their nose and give a little shake, you don’t need to much pressure, this is not to hurt the puppy, rather to startle him and get his full attention at the same time say “NO” in an assertive voice.
 The idea is that the physical touch will get their attention and they will associate the unpleasant nature of your reprimand, with that sound that popped out of your mouth – “NO”

 Eventually, you will only have to resort to using the word.
 Believe it or not, a low growling sound works too but you may not be inclined to go that route.
 Some puppies will think your playing and will nibble on you when you use the nose technique, so switch to the neck.
-Find out which technique works better for your puppy and before you know it, you and your puppy will come to an understanding about what is and what is not acceptable.
+Find out which technique works better for your puppy and before you know it, you and your puppy will come to an understanding of what is and what is not acceptable.

 TIP: HUMAN LANGUAGE DOES NOT COME NATURALLY TO A PUPPY.
 IN ORDER TO TEACH A PUPPY WHAT THE WORD “NO” MEANS, WE HAVE TO COMMUNICATE IN HIS LANGUAGE.